goodwright/imaps-nf/README.md

 - `faidx.nf` - creates a Samtools `.fai` genome index from a FASTA file.
 - `bowtie_build.nf` - creates a BOWTIE genome index from a FASTA file.
+- `star_build.nf` - creates a STAR genome index from a FASTA file and its GTF annotation.

 ## Config